MLI-lab/transformers_for_imaging/README.md

 to obtain the dependencies.

 ## Usage
-The code to reproduce our paper results are provided as Jupyter notebooks `training.ipynb` and `imagenet_pretrain.ipynb`.
+The code to reproduce our paper results are provided as Jupyter notebooks `fastmri_training.ipynb` and `imagenet_pretrain.ipynb`.

-The notebook `training.ipynb` handles model training, fine-tuning and evaluation on the fastMRI dataset.
+The notebook `fastmri_training.ipynb` handles model training, fine-tuning and evaluation on the fastMRI dataset.
 The notebook `imagenet_pretrain.ipynb` provides the code for pre-training our models on the ImageNet dataset.

 You may adjust the hyperparamters according to the descriptions in our paper.
 Also note that in both notebooks the data directory path has to be clarified at the marked places.